-- These pre-defined layout patterns comprise typical wiring elements, such as via connections, long and short wires, and in-layer junctions (T-shaped or crossing). - The EM robustness of the patterns for individual current constraints is verified by simulation. - Routing is performed using wiring patterns suitable for particular currents of the nets.
+- The EM robustness of the patterns for individual current constraints is verified by simulation. - Routing is performed using wiring patterns suitable for particular currents of the nets.

-While these measures alone cannot guarantee a reliable design, they are the foundation to enable a full-chip verification to ensure circuit reliability (see subsequent sections).
+While these measures alone cannot guarantee a reliable design, they are the foundation to enable a full-chip verification to ensure circuit reliability (see sub-sequent sections).

-B. Pattern Choice
+5.2 Pattern Choice